AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 1. **Finalizing the grant**
 If the team decides not to continue, the program is officially concluded.
 The ASTR staked from the Community Treasury are unstaked and returned, and the project completes its participation in the UCG program.
 The final evaluation from the Astar Community Council (ACC) will take into account the entire journey from proposal submission to delivery and may influence future eligibility for other grants or ecosystem programs.
 2. **Renewing the grant**
-If the project wishes to continue, it can apply for an extension of up to 4 additional months (for a total of 8 months maximum).
+If the project wishes to continue, it can apply for an extension of up to four additional months (for a total of 8 months maximum).
 To do so, the team must submit a renewal proposal at least 2 weeks before the end of the current term.
 This proposal should include:
-   - a summary of results and milestones achieved so far,
+   - a summary of the results and milestones achieved so far,
    - updated objectives and deliverables for the next period,
    - a clear justification for continued support.
-If the renewal is approved by the Astar Community Council, the existing staking allocation remains active for another 4 months and no new onchain motion is required.
+If the renewal is approved by the Astar Community Council, the existing staking allocation remains active for another four months and no new onchain motion is required.

 The UCG program is a temporary bootstrap mechanism, not a continuous funding source.
 Its goal is to help promising projects establish a strong foundation, attract community support, and eventually sustain themselves independently through the Astar dApp Staking program.

 Teams that wish to continue developing their projects or request additional support can also use Astar Governance, where they can submit new proposals or funding requests directly through the onchain governance system: [Astar Governance Guide](https://docs.astar.network/docs/use/how-to-guides/layer-1/governance/subsquare_guide).

-If you need further support or have any questions, please don't hesitate to contact the official team on the [Astar Discord server](https://discord.com/invite/astarnetwork).
+If you need further support or have any questions, please do not hesitate to contact the official team on the [Astar Discord server](https://discord.com/invite/astarnetwork).